ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

     * File shares can expand multiple times until maximum capacity is reached.
 * IOPS increase to the maximum allowed by the profile.
 * You can't independently modify IOPS for a file share that was created from an IOPS tier profile.
 IOPS is adjusted when you expand capacity.
-* When you expand a file share that was created from a custom or dp2 profile, the capacity is increased, but the IOPS remains the same unless you choose to [adjust IOPS](/docs/vpc?topic=vpc-adjusting-share-iops).
+* When you expand a file share that was created from a custom or dp2 profile, the capacity is increased, but the IOPS remains the same unless you choose to [adjust the IOPS](/docs/vpc?topic=vpc-adjusting-share-iops).
-* Maximum IOPS for a file share is capped at 48,000 IOPS if it is accessed by a single host.
+* The maximum IOPS for a file share is capped at 48,000 IOPS if it is accessed by a single host.
 For a file share that is accessed by multiple hosts, IOPS can reach up to 96,000 IOPS.
 * After a file share is expanded, you can't reduce its size.

 ## Expanding file share capacity in the UI